-Your Role in the PI Lawsuit
+Your Role in an Injury Lawsuit

 Your attorney should make you aware of what to expect if you need to file a lawsuit.
 While your attorney will do much of the work, you will need to assist in certain aspects as well.